 Christmas and New Year’s Eve

-December is a good time to visit the Netherlands if you’re interested in festive events, visiting museums and for a chance of snow-covered canals.
+December is a good time to visit the Netherlands if you’re interested in festive events, visiting museums and for a chance of seeing snow-covered canals.
 You’ll find Christmas markets all around the country, not just in busy Amsterdam.
 Look out for these winter events in the Netherlands:

 - Castle Christmas Fair – A Christmas market held on the grounds of a historic castle in North Holland.